oliverwoodings/google-device-auth/README.md

   Note that if a refresh request fails, an authentication request will automatically be sent unless `options.autoAttemptReAuth` is false (true by default)

+* ####`GoogleDeviceAuth.events.newAccessToken`;
+  Emitted whenever a new access token is retrieved.
+The data sent by this will be the same as either an authSuccess or a refreshSuccess event.
+It is really just sugar for listening on both events, however it means you can do `deviceAuth.once(GoogleDeviceAuth.events.newAccessToken, function(data) {});` to create a one-off listener for an access token.

 ## Errors